Table of Contents

 - Dry cleaning and laundry.

-- Business calls while on your business trip (This includes business communications by fax machine or other communication devices).
+- Business calls while on your business trip.
+(This includes business communications by fax machine or other communication devices.)

-- Other similar ordinary and necessary expenses related to your business travel (These expenses might include transportation to and from a business meal, public stenographer’s fees, computer rental fees, and operating and maintaining a house trailer).
+- Other similar ordinary and necessary expenses related to your business travel.
+(These expenses might include transportation to and from a business meal, public stenographer’s fees, computer rental fees and operating and maintaining a house trailer.)

 How to Track Your Travel Expenses

-Mileage: A good way to track your mileage is to keep a mileage logbook in your vehicle.
+A good way to track your mileage is to keep a mileage logbook in your vehicle.
 Record the mileage on your vehicle when you start and stop your trip, and write the total number of miles you drove.
 Record this for each trip you take over the course of the year.

-Lodging and other expenses: It’s always a good practice to keep all related receipts if you are taking a tax deduction, particularly if you will be adding up multiple month’s worth of expenses.
-The amount of expenses you can deduct on Form 1040 is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate (for car expenses), plus any parking fees, ferry fees and tolls.
+It’s always a good practice to keep all related receipts if you are taking a tax deduction, particularly if you will be adding up multiple months’ worth of expenses.
+The amount of expenses you can deduct on Form 1040 is limited to the regular federal per diem rate (for lodging, meals and incidental expenses) and the standard mileage rate (for car expenses), plus any parking fees, ferry fees and tolls.

-Be sure to document the days you traveled and number of trips, and you should have a fairly accurate estimate of your miles traveled.
-It would be more difficult to determine how much you may have paid for food, tolls, and other expenses if you don’t have good records.
+Be sure to document the days you traveled and the number of trips, and you should have a fairly accurate estimate of your miles traveled.
+It would be more difficult to determine how much you may have paid for food, tolls and other expenses if you don’t have good records.
 It may be a good idea to forget about the other expenses if you can’t come up with a reasonably accurate list of expenses.
 Just work on keeping records from this point forward.

-How to Claim the Travel Expenses
+How to Claim Travel Expenses on Your Taxes

-If you use a software program to file your taxes, then your program will likely ask you if you have any related travel expenses for your duty with the Guard or Reserves.
+If you use a software program to file your taxes, then your program will likely ask you if you have any related travel expenses for your duty with the Guard or reserves.
 If you use a professional tax service, then be sure to give this information to your tax preparer – he or she will take care of it for you.

 Exceptions to Travel Deductions

-For example, a 100 mile journey turns into a 200 mile round trip.
-At $0.56 per mile, that would add up to a $112 deduction for each drill weekend.
-Twelve of those would equal a $1,344 deduction.
-This is the bare minimum situation and doesn’t include other expenses such as food, tolls, etc.
+For example, a 100-mile journey each way turns into a 200-mile round trip.
+At $0.535 per mile, that adds up to a $107 deduction for each drill weekend.
+Twelve of those would equal a $1,284 deduction.
+This is the bare minimum situation and doesn’t include other expenses such as food or tolls.